 Transplanting the Aloe Vera

-This is done by placing the plant in the center of the new pot and filling in the gaps with potting mix.
+The final step in transplanting an aloe vera plant is to actually transplant it into the new pot.
+This is done by placing the plant in the centre of the new pot and filling in the gaps with potting mix.
+It is important to pack the soil firmly around the roots to prevent air pockets from forming.

+After transplanting, make sure to water the plant thoroughly to help settle the soil and encourage new root growth.
 It is also important to avoid watering the plant for the first few days after transplanting to allow the roots to adjust to their new environment.

 Post-Transplant Care